Nagum0/C-/atm_app/README.txt

 CODE STRUCTURE/DESIGN:
     1. Basic input/output system; - Done
-    2. Readfile function. -> At the beginning of the code so that the file is always going to be read! map -> string key, vector value
+    2. getUserData function. -> At the beginning of the code so that the file is always going to be read! map -> string key, vector value

+DEV TOOLS:
+    1. readVectorMap -> prints out all data from dataMap